-The Maitre Lab team focuses on the neurodevelopment of high-risk infants and rehabilitation of their long-term disabilities.
+The Baby Brain Optimization Project (BBOP) team focuses on the neurodevelopment of high-risk infants and rehabilitation of their long-term disabilities.
 Our research emphasizes the development of objective and quantitative measures of sensory and motor function in infants and children.
 We utilize these measures to design novel therapeutic strategies for infants and young children who suffer from neonatal neural insults.

 Current Research Projects

 The APPLES project (A Positive Parent-focused training for upper Limb Experience with Sensory-motor feedback) is a research study to address sensorimotor impairment in infants and young toddlers with cerebral palsy (CP).
 Motor development in children with CP is challenging because they do not receive accurate sensory feedback from their movements, which leads to neglect of their affected limb and difficulty learning new movements.
 APPLES uses Constraint-Induced Movement Therapy, in which children wear a soft mitt (C-MITT) on their more affected arm (see Figure) while participating in repetitive play activities designed to improve fine motor skills, provide sensory input, and strengthen their affected arm and hand.
 APPLES also incorporates Bimanual (two-handed) play activities to help children use both hands together.
 Activities are tailored to the child’s developmental level and areas of difficulty and are adjusted by the therapist as the child’s abilities improve.
 Parents are coached by experienced therapists on how to perform these daily activities at home.